What Is Data Migration? Types, Strategy, and Best Practices

 IT and operations

 An enterprise IT team migrated operational metrics from siloed databases into a unified analytics environment.
-Data migration allowed teams across departments to monitor uptime, ticket volume, and SLA performance from a single dashboard.
+Data migration allowed teams across departments to monitor uptime, ticket volume, and service-level agreement (SLA) performance from a single dashboard.

 Even well-planned migrations come with risks, especially when data is tied to core systems.
 The key is recognizing those risks early and planning around them.